 This book will inspire you to travel to: CENTRAL AFRICA

-8 ▸ Turn Right at Machu Picchu, Mark Adams
+8) Turn Right at Machu Picchu by Mark Adams

 One of the past decade’s true classic travel reads appearing on many a best-of travel reading list, Turn Right at Machu Picchu is a hilarious turn-pager penned by a decidedly unadventurous writer with insanely adventurous ambitions to re-recreate, step-by-step, Hiram Bingham’s original 1911 expedition to Machu Picchu.